Rich Moore: Early life

 Moore grew up in Oxnard, California.
 He studied film and video at the California Institute of the Arts, graduating with a Bachelor of Fine Arts degree in 1987.
 While there, he narrated Jim Reardon's 1986 student film Bring Me the Head of Charlie Brown.
-Included in his CalArts class were famous filmmakers such as Andrew Stanton, Brenda Chapman, and Jim Reardon.

 Career

 Television

 After graduating from CalArts, Moore worked for Ralph Bakshi on CBS's Mighty Mouse: The New Adventures, co-writing all 13 season 1 episodes in 1987.
 Moore was one of the original three directors of The Simpsons, directing 17 episodes in the first 5 seasons from 1990 to 1993, including the episodes: "Flaming Moe's", "Itchy and Scratchy: The Movie", and "Marge vs. the Monorail".
 He won a 1991 Primetime Emmy Award for Outstanding Animated Program for The Simpsons: Homer vs. Lisa and the 8th Commandment, and later return as one of the sequence directors on The Simpsons Movie in 2007.

 In 1994, Moore became a producer and supervising director for the animated series The Critic.
 He then oversaw the creative development and production of Futurama as the show's supervising director for its first four seasons.
 He also directed several episodes of the animated series from 1999 to 2001, including the classic "Roswell That Ends Well", for which he won the Emmy Award for Outstanding Animated Program.

 Moore's other television animation directing credits include Comedy Central's Drawn Together and "Spy vs. Spy" for Mad TV.
 He served as supervising director on the 2009 animated Fox television series Sit Down, Shut Up.